andyaiken/forgesteel/to do.md

 ### Session

 * Encounter tracker
+  * Monsters:
     * Set 'used reaction' flag on monsters / minions
+    * Ability to duplicate / delete monsters in a slot
+    * Button to roll for initiative (heroes / monsters)
+    * Button to end current turn
+      * Handle EoT (remove) / save ends (roll to remove) conditions on combatants in current group
+      * Select (ready, active) group from other faction; if no more, next turn (mark all as ready)
+  * Terrain:
     * Show number of squares on terrain encounter row
     * Show 'should be N squares' for terrain
     * Ability to add new terrain objects
-  * Ability to duplicate / delete monsters in a slot
-  * On end turn, handle EoT conditions
-  * Handle 'save ends' conditions
 * Player view
   * Ability to show certain information to players using a second window